NOTE: This is a guest post by Gabi Ancarola of The Tiny Book.

 The Mirabello Gulf is a wide bay on the north of Crete with calm seas most of the year, pristine turquoise waters, and wide sandy shores.
 There are many beaches you can visit in the area, but we will just focus on two of them on this day.
 This morning, you will visit the gorgeous beach of Almyros and, after a restoring lunch in a traditional taverna, you will spend the afternoon on the impressive Voulisma Beach.

 This stunning beach is less than 3 km east of Agios Nikolaos, so it’s fairly easy to reach by car (public transport from Agios Nikolaos is also available).

-The main characteristic of Almyros, and what makes it a great scenic place to visit, is the small river that lies at on ones of the ends of the beach.
+The main characteristic of Almyros, and what makes it a great scenic place to visit, is the small river that lies at one end of the beach.

 The clear, small stream continuously flows into the sea creating a magnificent and surprising contrast between the warmer temperatures of the sea and the cold water from the river.
 There is a small bridge that crosses the stream and abundant vegetation.